 Emphasis continued to be given to applying the risk management framework to all aspects of our work.
 All senior managers have responsibility for risk management within their areas of responsibility and the Head of Quality, Safety and Compliance guides and co-ordinates this work.
-The Senior Management Team (SMT) review the overall Risk Register at each of its meetings and this in turn is reviewed at each scheduled Board meeting.
+The Senior Management Team (SMT) frequently review the overall Risk Register and this in turn is considered every quarter by the Board.
 In addition each Board committee regularly reviews the risk register in its terms of reference.
-Towards the end of the year the SMT embarked on a fundamental review of risks and mitigation options.